 On this page, I outline how a work group can take full advantage of all the valuable materials in GROUP Training in Conflict Management.
 The unnumbered paragraphs describe what members are asked to do on their own, such as watch the course videos, take assessment tools, or complete work sheets in their course manual.
 Meanwhile, the numbered paragraphs provide the detailed steps for learning the material through face-to-face or virtual group meetings.
 Depending on the unique circumstances and needs of each group, this process for blended learning can be adjusted or expanded.

-Before beginning the GROUP course, each member should complete the Thomas-Kilmann Conflict Mode Instrument (TKI) twice, with these modified instructions:
+Before beginning the GROUP course, each member should take a pair of TKI Assessments, each with modified instructions:

 1. INSIDE your group, how do you usually respond when you find your wishes differing from those of another group member?